The International 2023 Playoffs Predictions – Matchup Analysis

-We are live with the biggest Dota 2 event of the year.
-All teams have made their way to Singapore, and on their path to lifting the Aegis of Champions.
-With mere days until the Bracket Stage commences, we are setting the stage for our daily Ti11 predictions and analysis.
+We are live at the biggest Dota 2 event of the year, with a relatively meager prize pool.
+All teams have made their way to Seattle, US, and are on their path to lifting the Aegis of Champions.
+With mere days until the Playoffs Stage commences, we are setting the stage for our Ti12 predictions and analysis.

-The battle for $16 million in TI11 prize pool commences soon, and our team of analysts is ready to analyze every single matchup for all 10 days of competition.
+The battle for approximately $3 million in TI12 prize pool commences soon, and our team of analysts is ready to analyze every single matchup in the three days of Playoffs Weekend and Finals Weekend.
 Our esports news section will feature daily updates and match predictions for all your Dota 2 betting slips.

 Dota 2 The International Predictions

-TI11 is set for October 15-30, whereby group stage lasts for four days, followed by a rest day.
-Then, qualified teams shall head into the main event (playoffs) for another 6 days.
+TI12 is set for October 12-29, whereby group stage lasted for four days, followed by rest days throughout the weekdays.
+Then, the remaining 16 teams shall head into the main event (playoffs) for another 6 days, three on the Playoffs Weekends and the remaining on Finals Weekends.
 Read the International wiki page for all the event information.